MasterIceZ/Delaunay-Triangulation/README.md

 # Delaunay Triangulation

 This project uses the Bowyer-Watson algorithm to perform Delaunay triangulation on a set of points in 2D and 3D space.
 I tries to implement the algorithm in 3D space, but it ended up being too complex and I couldn't get it to work.
-So I just project the 3D points onto the -XY plane and perform the triangulation in 2D space.
+So I just project the 3D points onto the $y = -x$ plane and perform the triangulation in 2D space.

 ## Triangulation